 Moving your household is a major process that can feel overwhelming when looking at everything that needs to be done before moving day.
-But if you tackle it one step at a time, it will feel more manageable.
+Pack, purge, or donate!
+Tackle these steps one at a time and it will feel more manageable.
 As you start packing—one of the most daunting parts of moving—follow these simple tips and get off to a great start.

 Make Three Sorting Categories